 - More well access to tunnel could be necessary

-So it is fair to examine the idea to build all the component requiring a TBM in a single phase, and defer later investments at an ulterior date.
+So it is fair to examine the idea to build all the component potentially requiring a TBM in a single phase, and defers later investments at an ulterior date.

-- The drawback is that we have a sleeping investment not generating revenue, if it happen to build unused tunnel
+- The drawback is that we can have a sleeping investment not generating revenue, if we end up to build unused tunnels

-The twin tunnel option should also be considered as a starting default point, not as a political statement, like it seems to tend to be done in Vancouver.
-Considering the topography and traffic level, A cut and cover method could be applied reasonably as soon as West of MacDonald under 10th avenue.
-This method properly deployed doesn’t need to be despised on the ground of a bad experience, and is still routinely used around the world, including working under temporary deck :
+The twin tunnels option should also be considered as a starting default point, not as a political statement, like it seems to tend to be done in Vancouver.
+Considering the topography and traffic level, a cut and cover method could be applied reasonably as soon as West of MacDonald under 10th avenue.
+This method properly deployed doesn’t need to be despised on the ground of a bad experience, and is still routinely used around the world, including under temporary decks :

 The advantage of it, is that it allows a good phasing of the line in the vicinity of Arbutus.

 It is also possible that in the case of the Broadway line, especially East of Arbutus, an single large bored tunnel accommodating stacked tracks north of Broadway could make sense, since, taking account of the topography, it could allow a better access to platforms in both directions: